Image Credit: AI

 Conclusion

 Ultrasound scans are a safe and crucial tool for checking the health and growth of both the mother and the baby during pregnancy.
-Although ultrasound scans may pose some risks, they are rare and minimal.
+Ultrasound scans have been shown to be very safe when used as advised.
 The advantages of regular scans are more significant than any potential harm.
 Expectant women can rely on ultrasound to give important information about their pregnancy and ensure the best health of their babies.
-You should check with Doctor about any questions you might have about your scan.
+You should check with your doctor about any questions you might have about your scan.

 Morph wishes you a happy and safe pregnancy.

-Shop all Morph essentials including Maternity leggins for an extra 10% off using code "SAFESCANS"
+Shop all Morph essentials, including Maternity leggings , for an extra 10% off using code "SAFESCANS"